bear148/Bear-Lang/README.md

      <li>Installer that automatically adds /dist/shell directory to path.</li>
 </ul>

+<h4>Announcement</h4>
+<p>I wont be working for a little bit as my family is comming over to my house.
+Don't expect any updates this week or next week.</p>

 <h4>Other Projects</h4>
 <p>I have another projects that you could checkout and give feedback on aswell.
 My 2nd biggest, active project right now is the my <a href="https://github.com/BizzyPythonBear/Bear-Kernel">BearOS Kernel</a>.</p>